-When it’s beautiful in Boston, there’s a plethora of things to do, places to walk, neighborhoods to explore.
+When it’s beautiful in Boston, there’s a plethora of things to do both indoor and out.
 However, finding things to do in Boston on a rainy day can be a little trickier!
 If it’s not raining, it could potentially be snowing, sleeting, hailing, or you might have awful allergies that are keeping you indoors!
-But worry not, for fun still lurks beyond Boston’s unpredictable weather!
+And let’s be honest, there’s only so much movie theaters, shopping, bowling, and dining you can do before it gets to your head.
+You’ve probably had a trip or two in the Museum of Science of the Boston Public Library and Museums of Natural History- you’ve run out of places to visit in Boston during rainy days!
+But worry not, for fun things still lurk beyond Boston’s unpredictable weather!

-Luckily, it’s easy to find some not-so-well-kept secrets when it comes to fantastic Boston indoor activities!
-Read on below to see some of our personal favorites.
+Luckily, it’s easy to find some not-so-well-kept secrets when it comes to fantastic indoor activities in Boston!
+Absolutely perfect for a rainy day!
+Read on below to see some of our personal favorite attractions.

 1. Play an escape room at Trapology Boston

 177 Tremont St. 2nd floor Boston, MA 02111

 Indoors and easily accessible by Uber, Lyft, or public transit!
 Or just take quick walk from the historic Theater District or one of the many restaurants in nearby Back Bay!

 Trapology Boston, Boston’s best escape the room, hosts six escape games of varying difficulty to play.
 Perfect for groups from 2-10, it’s a great way to spend an hour and a half of your day while you wait for the crazy weather to pass.
 Check here to look at available times!